-Merger and acquisition activity continues to be robust as the U.S. economic recovery enters its eighth year.
-With the continuation of strong valuations, anticipated favorable changes to tax policies, and the prospect of rising interest rates, now is an ideal time for private company owners to focus on factors that will improve their business value in the event of an opportunity to sell.
+Merger and acquisition activity continues to be robust.
+With the continuation of strong valuations, favorable changes to tax policies, and the prospect of rising interest rates, now is an ideal time for private company owners to focus on factors that will improve their business value in the event of an opportunity to sell.

 Ideally, business owners and their management teams should begin monitoring the value of their business at least five to seven years before considering an exit.
 Monitoring value is something that should be done in any economic environment but the urgency to do so is greater when an economic upswing is several years old.

 While valuation appears to be a quantitative science about financial statements, forecasts, multiples, and rates of return, it is actually more qualitative in nature.
 Valuation is a prophecy of future expectations for a business.
 To accurately reflect those expectations, it is critically important for a business owner to identify and understand the value drivers, which are factors that increase cash flows and reduce risk associated with a business.
 There are hundreds of value drivers attributable to a business, some of which are industry-specific.
 For brevity, we will discuss ten universal factors we consider essential to increasing cash flows and reducing risk, thereby enhancing overall company value.

 The smaller the company, the more limited its access to debt and equity capital.
 The company will need to assess the kind of capital needed to achieve its goals.

 Questions to ask: How is the company currently leveraged?
 How do bank covenant restrictions impact the business and its future plans?
 Do shareholders have to provide equity or personally guarantee loans?
 Is bringing in an outside investor and issuing preferred stock a viable option?